mikebranstein/nativescript-workshop-instructions/src/chapters/chapter4.md

 In the above code, when the button's `tap` event is triggered (i.e., when the button is tapped), the JavaScript function named `onTap` will be called.
 But, where does the `onTap` function reside?

-If you recall from an earlier section, you learned that NativeScript pages are a colleciton of XML, CSS, and JavaScript files, linked together by their naming convention.
+If you recall from an earlier section, you learned that NativeScript pages are a collection of XML, CSS, and JavaScript files, linked together by their naming convention.

 With this in mind, to associate JavaScript code with the `home-page` page, create a file named `home-page.js`.